altescape/ruby_test_runner/README.md

 ## Ruby Test Runner
-RSpec test runner for ruby with filewatching (a la Gulp/Grunt).
+RSpec test runner for ruby with filewatching (in the style of Gulp/Grunt watchers).

 Just quickly set up a TDD environment in Bash and bang out some lovely code.